DavidMallett/learning-js/lesson-1-var-console-string-function.md

 2. It then executed the **log** function of the **console** object, which is built in to javascript and automatically accessible at any time.
 This is also referred to as a **global**
 3. The function took the text "Hello world!
 This is a test!" and printed it in the terminal

-Most of the time, you won't A variable is a word or symbol that represents some sort of value or piece of data/information - a string, a number, or something more complex.
+A variable is a word or symbol that represents some sort of value or piece of data/information - a string, a number, or something more complex.
 Anything can be a variable; to declare a variable in javascript, use the word `var`, then a space and the word/symbol that will represent the variable, followed by = (equals sign) and the value you want the string to represent.
 Some examples:

 `var number = 12;`
 `var word = "platypus";`